Walk-In Lab logo

 • Avoid physical contact with older children until you've ended home isolation.

-If your child develops symptoms, contact their healthcare provider for guidance, and follow the steps for caring for someone sick.
+If your child develops symptoms, contact their healthcare provider for guidance.
 See the CDC website for more details on how you can help prevent your child from getting sick.

 Should I wear a facemask to protect myself from COVID-19?